joe-bryan/austin-real-estate-de-zoomcamp/README.md

 This is a quick snapshot of the technologies used to make this data engineering pipeline possible.

 ### 2. Project Configuration

+To reproduce this project, a Google Cloud account is needed.

+* If you don't have an account, create an account with your Google email.
+* Setup a project with an appropriate name.
+E.g., "austin-real-estate" and save the Project ID as it will be used later on in various resources.
+*